 Estonia developed and adopted a new national curriculum, beginning in the 1997-98 school year.
 It focused on traditional academic subjects as well as skills such as self-management, learning to learn, communications, and entrepreneurship.
-It set national frameworks for each subject but, unlike the previous Soviet curriculum, local schools have significant autonomy in deciding their curriculum.
-Schools are also entrusted with designing and implementing their own plan to change and improve education to take into account the needs of the local area, school staff, parents, and students, and the schools’ resources and capacity.
+It set national frameworks for each subject but, unlike the previous Soviet system, local schools have significant autonomy in deciding their curriculum.
+Schools are also entrusted with designing and implementing their own plan to change and improve education to take into account the needs of the local area, school staff, parents, and students, and the school’s resources and capacity.
 Amendments to the school curriculum can be submitted to the school’s board of trustees, students’ board, or teachers’ council.
 Estonia coupled this new curriculum with a revamping of teacher education in the country in order to strengthen teachers’ capacity to focus on critical thinking skills for the new IT economy Estonia was building and serve a diverse set of students.
-Teacher education is now focused more on mentorships with master teachers.
+Teacher education now includes mentorships with master teachers.

-Estonia has also focused on upgrading its vocational education system that serves about 30 percent of its upper secondary school students.
-In 1999, the country created a national qualifications system, developed national standards for vocational education and established more than 40 regional vocational training centers across the country.
+Estonia has also focused on upgrading its vocational education system, which serves about 30 percent of its upper secondary school students.
+In 1999, the country created a national skills qualifications system, developed national standards for vocational education, and established regional vocational training centers across the country.
 Almost all large employers and more than half of small firms participate in the system, which offers training places to all students in this system.
 Estonia is currently trying to expand this system further and develop a new system of apprenticeship training.
 Estonia has one of the lower rates of youth not in education or the workforce in the OECD, at just 4.2 percent for 15-19 year olds in 2016, compared to the OECD average of 6 percent.